ABOUT HUB WEST BALTIMORE CDC

 • A Cultural Catalyst: a “Friends of” culture-focused organization that will help grow the numbers of festivals and markets, and facilitate the creation of as much green space and recreational opportunities as possible

-Moving forward those four items will be the core of the organization’s mission.
+Moving forward on those four items will be the core of the organization’s mission.

 As of early 2022, HUB West Baltimore officially became a unit of the newly-revived and revitalized Edmondson Community Organization.
-Together, the two organizations will work hand-in-hand to bring rapid, equitable, transformational revitalization to the neighborhoods around the West Baltimore MARC Station.
+Together, the two linked organizations - one part focusing on development (HUB) and one on community cohesion (ECO) will work to bring rapid, equitable, transformational revitalization to the neighborhoods around the West Baltimore MARC Station.

 Executive Director - Jonathan Sacks